tum-esm/hermes/sensor/README.md

 ## Raspberry Pi Setup (`raspi-setup-files/`)

+As the operating system for the Raspis we chose **Raspberry Pi OS 64-Bit** and use the **Raspberry Pi Imager** (https://www.raspberrypi.com/software/) to flash the SD cards.

 All files in the `raspi-setup-files/` directory should be copied to a Raspberry Pi's `/boot/` directory.
 The setup script has to be run manually after initially connecting the Pi using the following command: